MingtaoGuo/Pytorch_Learning_Diary/README.md

         return x
 ```
 ## Day 4
 1. Implementing the CNN: DenseNet in GPU.
 It's different from Day 3 and successful.
+The Accurancy of validation about 0.88.

 ## Day 5
 1. In order to know how to use pre-trained model in pytorch, the plan of Day 5 is to implementing the style transfer.